A Complete Look at Hemp Oil's Potential Side Effects

-A Bit About the History of CBDCannabis and marijuana have often been associated with ‘getting high’ and have had a bad reputation for some time.
+A Bit About the History of HempCannabis and marijuana have often been associated with ‘getting high’ and have had a bad reputation for some time.
 However, hemp plants have been used in traditional medicine for centuries.
-Around the 1980s, scientists began taking an interest in the potential benefits of hemp and marijuana, which is when CBD and THC were first isolated.
+Around the 1980s, scientists began taking an interest in the potential benefits of hemp and marijuana, which is when Hemp and THC were first isolated.
 The research also led to the mapping of a system of receptors called the endocannabinoid system.

 - Reduce acne